 Princeton Seminary is determined to make theological education affordable.
 We put a significant amount of care and effort into keeping tuition and other education expenses as cost-effective as possible.
-We also invest a significant amount of our budget to fund our aid programs.
-The largest of these is our need-based PTS Grant.
+We also invest a significant amount of our budget to fund our aid programs, including generous need-based grants and merit-based scholarships.

 To qualify for a need-based grant from Princeton Seminary, an applicant must:

 - Be enrolled full-time as a first professional degree candidate (this includes the MDiv, MACEF, MDiv/MACEF and MA(TS) programs)

 - Complete the FAFSA form